qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 isTowPassed(5,3,1,2); //true
 ```

-### "apply" and "spread".
-How could you use "Math.max" to find the max value in an array?
+#### How could you use "Math.max" to find the max value in an array?

 ```
 Math.max(...arr);